EU-OSHA/oira-website/README.md

 Command usage:

-* `./test.sh` - Runs all tests from the OSHA group
+* `./test.sh` - Runs all tests from the EU-OSHA group
 * `./test.sh ClassNameTest` - Runs all the test methods from the ClassNameTest test class
 * `./test.sh ClassNameTest testName1,testName2` - Runs only the two tests from the entire class